Nettie Young: Life

 Nettie Pettway Young's paternal grandfather and father were enslaved in Alberta, Alabama.
 Her grandfather was born to the Irby Plantation, but was sold to the Pettway Plantation.
 There he raised Nettie's father.
 Thus, his last name was Pettway until he gained his freedom when he was an adult and moved to the Young Plantation to sharecrop.
 Nettie was raised on the Young Plantation after sharecropping when her father and her step-mother, Deborah Pettway Young, rented land from the Young Plantation.
+Nettie only attended around eight months of school in her life due to the family not being able to afford to send her or her siblings.
+In the 1960s Nettie took part in the civil rights movement and was even arrested for her participation in them.

-Nettie married Clint Young and together they bought a house from their landlord, the Wilkinson family.
+Nettie married Clint Young and together the couple had eleven children.
+They bought a house together from their landlord, the Wilkinson family.
 It was an original 1930's "project house," which they later received an FHA loan to afford.
 Nettie lived in that house and tended to the surrounding land until she died.

 Work

 Young worked with a keen intuition for construction that she learned from her step-mother, Deborah Pettway Young.
 She made all of her children's clothes and did not use patterns for sewing clothes or quilts.
+Nettie was a co-manager and quilter starting at the very beginning of the Freedom Quilting Bee’s existence.
 When she joined the Freedom Quilting Bee, she began to use patterns common among her peers, and this, she said, stifled her creativity.
 "It broke the ideas I had in my head.
 I should have stayed with my own ideas."
+One of Nettie's favorite quilt patterns is reported to be The Bricklayer pattern.